Premier League on NBC: Integration with Sky Sports, Peacock

 In July 2021, NBC announced that all matches on the NBC broadcast network will be simulcast on Peacock, and that noted Spanish football voice Andrés Cantor will call selected matches in English for NBC.

 When the contract went up for renewal in 2021, the Premier League split its U.S. media rights into four packages (as it does with its domestic rights) to pursue the possibility of multiple broadcasters.
 On November 18, 2021, NBC Sports confirmed that it had reached a six-year extension of its exclusive rights to the Premier League through 2028.
 With NBCSN being discontinued at the end of 2021, USA Network would subsume its role as the main English-language cable outlet for NBC Sports' coverage.
 Ahead of the 2022-23 season, various reports said NBC appointed Peter Drury as the Premier League lead commentator to replace Arlo White, who filled the position for nine years.
 His position was confirmed on July 6, 2022.

+On 18 June 2023, it was announced that Drury would join Sky Sports, doing one game a week on Sunday, Monday, or midweek.
+Soon, NBC hired Jon Champion to replace Drury for these match days, with Drury continuing that role for Saturday 12:30 pm ET games.

+On November 12, 2025, USA Sports would be reformed by Versant, formed after NBCUniversal spun off most of their cable business.
+USA Sports would receive USA Networok's portion of the Premier League schedule beginning in 2026, other games will continue to air on NBC and Peacock.
+Starting on November 17, 2025, Premier League games will return to the relaunched NBCSN, for the first time after a four-year hiatus.